Cyrenaics: Epistemology

 The Cyrenaics were known for their skeptical theory of knowledge.
 They reduced logic to a basic doctrine concerning the criterion of truth.
-They thought that we can know with certainty our immediate sense-experiences (for instance, that I am having a sweet sensation now) but can know nothing about the nature of the objects that cause these sensations (for instance, that the honey is sweet).
+They believed that we can know with certainty our immediate sense-experiences (for instance, that I am having a sweet sensation now) but can know nothing about the nature of the objects that cause these sensations (for instance, that the honey is sweet).
 They also denied that we can have knowledge of what the experiences of other people are like.

 All knowledge is of one's own immediate sensation.
-These sensations are motions which are purely subjective, and are painful, indifferent or pleasant, according as they are violent, tranquil or gentle.
-Further they are entirely individual, and can in no way be described as being of the world objectively.
+These sensations are motions that are purely subjective, and are painful, indifferent, or pleasant, according as they are violent, tranquil, or gentle.
+Further, they are entirely individual, and can in no way be described as being of the world objectively.
 Feeling, therefore, is the only possible criterion of knowledge and of conduct.
 Our ways of being affected are alone knowable.
-Thus the sole aim for everyone should be pleasure.
+Thus, the sole aim for everyone should be pleasure.

 Ethics

 Cyrenaicism deduces a single, universal aim for all people which is pleasure.
 Furthermore, all feeling is momentary and homogeneous.
-It follows that past and future pleasure have no real existence for us, and that among present pleasures there is no distinction of kind.
+It follows that past and future pleasure have no real existence for us, and that among present pleasures, there is no distinction of kind.
 Socrates had spoken of the higher pleasures of the intellect; the Cyrenaics denied the validity of this distinction and said that bodily pleasures, being more simple and more intense, were preferable.
 Momentary pleasure, preferably of a physical kind, is the only good for humans.
-When it comes to pain the Cyrenaics held the opinion that pain which occurs suddenly is more difficult to endure than pain that can be foreseen.
+When it comes to pain, the Cyrenaics held the opinion that pain that occurs suddenly is more difficult to endure than pain that can be foreseen.

-However some actions which give immediate pleasure can create more than their equivalent of pain.
-The wise person should be in control of pleasures rather than be enslaved to them, otherwise pain will result, and this requires judgement to evaluate the different pleasures of life.
-Regard should be paid to law and custom, because even though these things have no intrinsic value on their own, violating them will lead to unpleasant penalties being imposed by others.
+However, some actions that give immediate pleasure can create more than their equivalent of pain.
+The wise person should be in control of pleasures rather than be enslaved to them; otherwise, pain will result, and this ability requires judgement to evaluate the different pleasures of life.
+Regard should be paid to law and custom because even though these things have no intrinsic value on their own, violating them will lead to unpleasant penalties being imposed by others.
 Likewise, friendship and justice are useful because of the pleasure they provide.
-Thus the Cyrenaics believed in the hedonistic value of social obligation and altruistic behavior.
-Like many of the leading modern utilitarians, they combined with their psychological distrust of popular judgments of right and wrong, and their firm conviction that all such distinctions are based solely on law and convention, the equally unwavering principle that the wise person who would pursue pleasure logically must abstain from that which is usually thought wrong or unjust.
+Thus, the Cyrenaics believed in the hedonistic value of social obligation and altruistic behavior.
+Like many of the leading modern utilitarians, they combined with their psychological distrust of popular judgments of right and wrong, and their firm conviction that all such distinctions are based solely on law and convention.
+The equally unwavering principle that the wise person who would pursue pleasure logically must abstain from that which is usually thought wrong or unjust.
 This idea, which occupies a prominent position in systems like those of Jeremy Bentham, Volney, and even William Paley, was clearly of prime importance to the Cyrenaics.